dart-lang/language/working/1426-extension-types/feature-specification.md

 }
 ```

-When the keyword `extension` is followed by `type` in an extension
-declaration, we say that it is an _explicit_ extension type declaration,
-and that it introduces an _explicit_ extension type.

-*This terminology is motivated by two things: (1) The extension type "is
+*The terminology using the word 'explicit' is motivated by two things: (1)
-not implicit", because it doesn't allow for implicit extension method
+The extension type "is not implicit", because it doesn't allow for implicit
-invocations.
-(2) The extension type explicitly says `type`, and it must
+extension member invocations, hence it "is explicit".
+(2) The extension
+type explicitly says `type`, and the extension type must be the static type
+of a receiver in order to invoke any members of the extension type, which
-also be used explicitly as a type.*
+is achieved by explicitly declaring it as a variable type, a return type,
+etc.*

+An explicit extension declaration may declare one or more non-redirecting
+factory constructors.
+A factory constructor which is declared in an
+extension declaration is also known as an _extension type constructor_.

+*The purpose of having an extension type constructor is that it bundles an
+approach for building an instance of the on-type of an extension type `E`
+with `E` itself, which makes it easy to recognize that this is a way to
+obtain a value of type `E`.
+It can also be used to verify that an existing
+object (provided as an actual argument to the constructor) satisfies the
+requirements for having the type `E`.
+Protected extension types, described
+below, provide support for enforcing this kind of verification.*

+An instance creation expression of the form
+<code>E<T<sub>1</sub>, ..
+T<sub>k</sub>>(...)</code>
+or
+<code>E<T<sub>1</sub>, ..
+T<sub>k</sub>>.name(...)</code>
+is used to invoke these constructors, and the type of such an expression is
+<code>E<T<sub>1</sub>, ..
+T<sub>k</sub>></code>.

+During static analysis of the body of an extension type constructor, the
+return type is considered to be the on-type of the enclosing extension type
+declaration.

+It is a compile-time error if it is possible to reach the end of an
+extension type constructor without returning anything. *Even in the case
+where the on-type is nullable and the intended representation is the null
+object, an explicit `return null;` is required.*

 Let `E` be an explicit extension type declaration.
 It is not an error to
 declare a member in `E` which is also a member of `Object?`.